Does it matter who files the divorce petition?

 Does it really matter who starts divorce proceedings?

-It generally does not matter which person starts the .
-The decision as to who should be the one to petition for divorce is often more an emotional one, and the reasons for the marriage breakdown usually have no impact on the financial outcome unless they are extreme.
-There is no 'punitive' element to a divorce settlement.
+It generally doesn't matter who starts the , and you’re able to do so jointly if you wish.
+The decision as to who should be the one to apply for divorce is often more an emotional one, and the reasons for the marriage breakdown usually have no impact on the financial outcome unless they’re extreme.

 Does it help to talk before filing for divorce?

-Very few divorces are contested these days, even though reaching an agreement with regard to , property and money can lead to considerable disagreements.
-So, if at all possible, it is best to try and talk things through with your spouse; and either forewarn them of your plans or ask if they would prefer to file the actual divorce petition.
+Failing to reach an argeement with regards to , property and matrimonial finances can lead to considerable delays and more hostile environments.
+So, if possible, it's best to try and talk things through with your spouse; and either forewarn them of your plans or ask if they'd like to file the divorce application jointly.

-Raising the issue of divorce with your spouse will, of course, be difficult if this is not something you have spoken about before.
-In such a situation, you need to consider that although you may have already begun detaching yourself from the marriage, your spouse may need longer to adjust and to begin to grieve for the loss of the marriage.
+Raising the issue of divorce with your spouse will of course be difficult if this isn’t something you’ve spoken about before.
+In such a situation, you need to consider that although you may have already begun detaching yourself from the marriage, your spouse may need longer to adjust and to begin to grieve the loss of the marriage.

 Do I need legal help to divorce in the UK?